Cost of Care

 As a premier regional specialty center, Veterinary Neurology and Pain Management Center of New England has a high standards to maintain!
 Our highly-skilled staff are the best in the field and need to remain educated on cutting-edge techniques.
 Our equipment and technology is state-of-the-art and will be upgraded as technology evolves, so we will always offer the best.
 Many treatments and procedures are complex and involve our undivided attention.
 All of these advantages incur certain costs, over and above what a non-specialized animal hospital needs to invest.

 As in human medicine, care has become more effective and faster, and at the same time more complex and often more expensive.
-Even so, the equivalent treatment for the same disease in a person costs far less for pets.
+Even so, the equivalent treatment for the same disease costs far less for pets than it does for humans.

 Often, specialty care will actually save money.
 Advanced diagnostics can pinpoint a problem quickly enabling use of the most effective treatment.
 Without these diagnostics, veterinarians must guess at the problem and may have to re-treat the animal several times.